-Formal clearance results in statutory immunity from prosecution for the acquirer to undertake the proposed acquisition or, if the ACCC declines to grant formal clearance, a right to apply to the Australian Competition Tribunal for limited merits review of the ACCC’s decision (but only based on the information before the ACCC).
+Formal clearance results in statutory immunity from prosecution for the acquirer to undertake the proposed acquisition or, if the ACCC declines to grant formal clearance, a right to apply to the Tribunal for limited merits review of the ACCC’s decision (but only based on the information before the ACCC).

 Applications for formal clearance are subject to transparent statutory procedures, including requirements to submit an application form prescribed by the regulations (which is similar to the European Union’s Form CO).

 If the formal clearance procedure is used, the ACCC must make its decision within 40 business days of receiving a valid application, subject to any extensions of the 40-business-day period.
-In all but one instance, extensions to the 40-business-day period require the consent of the acquirer.
+In all but one circumstance, extensions to the 40-business-day period require the consent of the acquirer.